Virginia lawmakers again unlikely to set up marijuana sales - NewsBreak

 Virginia lawmakers again unlikely to set up marijuana sales

-In 2021, Virginia became the first Southern state to legalize marijuana , adopting a policy change that allowed adults to possess and cultivate the drug.
+RICHMOND, Va.
+(AP) — In 2021, Virginia became the first Southern state to legalize marijuana, adopting a policy change that allowed adults to possess and cultivate the drug.

 But lawmakers didn’t fully enact a framework for recreational retail sales.
 Partisan gridlock thwarted any movement on the issue last year, and 2023 looks unlikely to be any different.